nreochWW/generator-lerna-typescript-react/README.md

   yarn.lock
 ```

-The packages directory is where you different components will be generated\
+The packages directory is where your different components will be generated
-We will go through the rest of the files and there purpose later

 Create a local and remote Git repository to push your changes too commit